jackrobertscott/icetea/packages/lumbridge-persistor/README.md

 It is often the case that a persistor will update application data in one location of the app, which may then lead to incorrect information shown in another location of the app.

-For example:

-Imagine being on a user settings page and changing a person's name.
+For example, imagine being on a user settings page and changing a person's name.
 If the person's name is also shown in the top bar of the app, you will need to update this to the correct information after saving the person's name.
 Using a store can be a way of solving this problem.

 However, sometimes knowing which data need to change is not clearly known.
 For example, imagine instead of showing a person's name in the top bar, it shows the number of videos a person has watched (on a video watching app).
 In this case, you can only "guess" the information if you use a store.
 A better way would be to requery the number of videos watched at the time that another query resolves and changes that.